-5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes national policies or strategies for the protection of the cultural and natural heritage

-5.13.1 - How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
-There are policies that are effectively implemented.
+- 5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?